TrellixVulnTeam/dihard3_7JLE/_pages/results.md

 - **DER (full)**  --  diarization error rate (in percent) of submission on the full evaluation set
 - **JER (full)**  --  Jaccard error rate (in percent) of submission on the full evaluation set

+Baseline results for each track are provided under the team name of **DIHARD** and indicated by a blue horizontal line in the bar plot.
+These results are also available from the [challenge paper](https://arxiv.org/abs/2012.01477) and [baseline github repo](https://github.com/dihardchallenge/dihard3_baseline).

 ## Track 1